 For many people, there is a very strong requirement to mask their true identity and location online.
-IT might be for privacy reasons, perhaps to keep safe or you simply don’t want anyone to log everything you do online.
+It might be for privacy reasons, perhaps to keep safe or you simply don’t want anyone to log everything you do online.
 There are other reasons, using multiple accounts on websites, IP bans for whatever reason or simple region locking – no you can’t watch Hulu on your holidays in Europe.
 The solution usually now revolves around hiding your IP address using a VPN or proxy as a minimum.

 Yet the choice doesn’t end there, proxies are pretty much useless now for privacy and security.
 They’re easily detected when you logon and to be honest of very little use anymore.
 VPN services are much better, yet even here it’s becoming more complicated to access media sites for example.
 The problem is that it’s not the technology that is now the issue but the originating IP address.
 These are actually classified into two distinct groups – residential and commercial which can both be detected by most websites.

 A residential IP address is one that appears to come from a domestic account assigned from an ISP.
 It’s by far the most discrete and secure address to use if you want to keep completely private.
 Unfortunately these IP addresses are difficult to obtain in any numbers and also tend to be very expensive.
 Bottom line is the majority of people for whatever reason who are hiding their true IP address do it by using commercial addresses and not residential ones.
+It is possible to buy residential IPs though and indeed there are a few companies with residential proxies for sale.

 Most security systems can easily detect whether you are using a commercial or residential vpn service provider, how they use that information is a little more unsure.
 So at the bottom of the pile for security and privacy are the datacentre proxy servers which add no encryption layer and are tagged with commercial IP addresses.